 Re-roofing is definitely on the list of top 10 things homeowners hate.
 It takes a lot of time, energy and of course, money.
-As much as you hate doing it, roof replacement is important and necessary for safety and in the long run it will save you a lot of money and calls to roofing contractors in Glendale CA .
+As much as you hate doing it, roof replacement is important and necessary for safety and in the long run it will save you a lot of money and calls to roofing contractors in Burbank and from Glendale to Long Beach CA areas.
 Besides, over the years we have learned tips and tricks that can help you save money during the replacement.
 So, if you are considering re-roofing or you already settled for it, keep reading and you’ll find out some easy ways that you can save money.The key to cost-effective roof replacement is understanding the elements involved in the process.
 So, what does re-roofing entail in terms of categories?

 - Disposal of the old roof